 Start by introducing yourself.
 Share a personal story about why you've put this tour together.
 Next, explain that:

-Educational tours let travelers connect with their lessons in a whole new way.
+Educational tours let travellers connect with their lessons in a whole new way.
 By discovering amazing sites and cities, their interest is sparked like never before.

 Students acquire valuable life skills during their experience and they recognize their abilities to make a positive contribution to the world.